canro91/canro91.github.io/_posts/2020-10-05-CompareDateTimeSQLServer.md

 **To compare dates without the time part, don't use the DATEDIFF() or any other function on both sides of the comparison in a WHERE clause.
 Instead, put CAST() on the parameter and compare using >= and < operators**.

-Let's use [StackOverflow database](https://www.brentozar.com/archive/2015/10/how-to-download-the-stack-overflow-database-via-bittorrent/) to find all user profiles created on a particular date.
+Let's use a local copy of the [StackOverflow database](https://www.brentozar.com/archive/2015/10/how-to-download-the-stack-overflow-database-via-bittorrent/) to find all user profiles created on a particular date.

-Inside StackOverflow database, there's `dbo.Users` table with a `CreationDate`.
+Inside StackOverflow database, there's `dbo.Users` table with a `CreationDate` column.
 Let's use that column to find all users who created their profiles today.

 Before we get started, let's create an index on `CreationDate` to make things faster.